La Tontouta International Airport: Terminal expansion

 A major expansion of the airport's terminal was completed in 2012 after several years of work.
 The project resulted in a significant increase in the terminal's size and included a new arrivals area, a larger check-in area and the installation of two jetbridges.
 The terminal now has five stands capable of handling commercial jet aircraft, two of which are served by the new airbridges and three of which utilise stairs to access the aircraft.
 In addition, the airport has several more stands designed to handle smaller aircraft.

+2024 New Caledonia unrest

+In response to the 2024 New Caledonia unrest, Nouméa's international airport was closed until 21 May 2024.
+Due to the airport's closure, Air New Zealand cancelled its flights to Nouméa scheduled for 18 and 20 May.